A woman is entering her credit card information into a laptop, while sitting on a couch.

 2. Most money transfer apps charge a transfer fee for using a credit card.

 Did you know it’s possible to send money with your credit card?
-This could be useful the next time you want to send money to a family member on their birthday or split the dinner bill with friends.
+This could be useful the next time you want to send money to a family member on their birthday or split a dinner bill with friends.

 There are several simple and convenient methods you can use to transfer cash with a credit card.
 Each includes different fees and features.